kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   [usernetes](https://github.com/rootless-containers/usernetes) and this KEP both make use of user namespaces, it is a different implementation for a different purpose.
+- Supporting a shiftfs or similar solution once it's available in the kernel.
-- Mounting volumes in pods with a user ID mapping.
-Although the authors of this KEP would like to have this feature in the future, this is out of scope of this KEP.
+  Although the authors of this KEP would like to support this feature once it's available, this is out of scope of this KEP.
 The complexity of this would probably require to write a separate KEP.

 ## Proposal